Would you like to establish an online presence for yourself and/or your business?

 4. Register a Domain with Namecheap.com

-Step 1: Go to NameCheap.com and type in your chosen domain name.
+Step 1: Go to NameCheap.com and insert your chosen domain name.

 Step 2: If your domain name is available, click the add to cart button and then “View Cart” button to proceed.

 Step 4: Select the length of the term that best suits your needs and click “Confirm Order”